-We are utterly thrilled to say that Kiare Ladner, the current HW Fisher scholar on our London-based novel-writing course, has just landed a major book deal.
+We are utterly thrilled to say that Kiare Ladner, the current HW Fisher scholar on our London-based Writing Your Novel course, has just landed a major book deal.
 Nightshift, the novel she was working on in class, has been snapped up by Picador in a deal agented by Curtis Brown’s Cathryn Summerhayes.
 We caught up with Kiare to see how this fantastic news is sinking in.

 What have these last few whirlwind weeks been like for you?

 It was so exciting to win the HW Fisher scholarship for Charlotte’s course – and then thrilling to get Cathryn as my agent!
 Then I got an email from Cathryn asking when would be a good time to talk on the phone, and I was set for a disappointing response from publishers.
 I’d prepared myself to look at whatever happened as a learning experience.
 But when Cathryn told me Ravi Mirchandani at Picador wanted to buy the book, I swear I slipped into another reality – someone else’s life.

 And then, after years of struggling with writing, projects that hadn’t worked out, rejections, a generally downbeat attitude despite it being my obsession (or compulsion) – I got to tell people a happier story.
 Telling my boyfriend, my father, my friends, my PhD supervisor, other writers on the course.
 And then, this huge flow of warmth and generosity… It has been incredible.